reakain/Popup-Adventure/README.md

  - Open
  - Save
  - Cancel
  - Close ----> Used for game save and close.
-It's present on all popups, but hidden to save some space/clutter.
+It's present on all popups, and also linked to the escape button.
  - Discard
  - Apply
  - Reset